ordina-jworks/ordina-jworks.github.io/_posts/2017-09-05-Browser Security Features.md

  (have a look at [Mozilla's documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/sandbox){: target='_blank' } for more information)

 ### Nonce
+A nonce, pronounced "/nɒns/" (nance), is a term that means "number (used) once".
-A nonce allows you to load specific inline scripts without allowing all of them.
+It allows you to load specific inline scripts without allowing all of them.
 Only those scripts that have a nonce attribute that matches the value specified in the CSP header will get executed.
 Keep in mind though that you should **never** hardcode the nonce or use a value that can be guessed.
 It's best to generate a new nonce for each request and add it to those scripts you need to execute.